 Cliff Taylor: Latest borrowings give State some breathing room

-Minister for Finance Paschal Donohoe: For investors issues like Brexit-risk could be a factor as they look at Ireland.
+Minister for Finance Paschal Donohoe: For investors issues such as Brexit-risk could be a factor as they look at the Republic.

 Interest rates